 Author : Shriram Bharathan R, Advisor, Environmental Sustainability

-Anthropogenic emissions (Emissions caused by human activity) have caused climate change and the impacts of this climate change are negatively affecting all life from microbes to humans and oceanic behemoths on the planet.
-The European Environmental Agency estimates that the economic loss due to Climate Change in Europe between 2010-2020 was 145 Bn Euros.
-For organisations, climate change poses challenges on aspects of everyday operations including:
+Anthropogenic emissions (emissions caused by human activity) have caused climate change and the impact of this climate change affect all life – from microbes to humans and oceanic behemoths on the planet – negatively.
+The European Environment Agency estimates that the economic loss due to climate change in Europe between 2010-2020 was 145 billion Euros.
+For organisations, climate change poses challenges on several aspects of everyday operations including:

 - employee well-being

 - supply chain management including health and well being of supply chain stakeholders

 - resource utilisation constraints including availability and changing economic value.

 This, in effect, requires organisations to make a shift from an economic centric shareholder growth paradigm, to a comprehensive collaborative stakeholder growth paradigm.